sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [ ] B0013 'M' is supposed to cycle backwards through colormaps, but doesn't.

 1. [ ] B0012 cycling through color maps can only be done in one sense (with `t`): all `T` to cycle in the opposite sense.